-The Healthy Kids Community Challenge is a community led program where partners from different sectors including health, education, recreation and local business work together to implement activities to promote healthy eating and physical activity for all kids in our community.
-Funding support for these activities from the Ministry of Health and Long Term care will help expand community plans for the City, 8 townships and two First Nations over the next 3-4 years.
-The plan is being guided by Co-chairs at the City of Peterborough and Peterborough Public Health, a cross sectoral working group, topic specific action groups and a broad community network.
+The Healthy Kids Community Challenge is a community led program where partners from different sectors including health, education, recreation and local business work together to implement activities to promote healthy eating and physical activity for all kids in our community (ages 0-12 years).
+Funding support for these activities from the Ministry of Health and Long Term care will help expand community plans for the City, 8 townships and two First Nations over the next 3-4 years (2015-2018).
+The project is being guided by Co-chairs at the City of Peterborough and Peterborough Public Health, a cross sectoral working group, topic-specific action groups and a broad community network.

 For further information on the evolution of HKCC, please visit the Healthy Kids Community Challenge Working Group page.